trieschlab/PymoNNto/docs/Tools/Evolution.md

 In this toy example we see a simple evolution setup where the score is just the sum of all the genes in the genome.
 We can access the genes with get_gene(key, default) and gene(key, default) anywhere in the slave file.
-Alternatively we can use [default#key] inside of a string attribute of a behaviour for easier access inside of NeuronGroup-, SynapseGroup- and Network-behaviours.
+Alternatively we can use [default#key] inside of a string attribute of a behavior for easier access inside of NeuronGroup-, SynapseGroup- and Network-behaviors.
 The whole genome is a dictionary which can be accessed with get_genome().
 Note, that some of the values in this dict are only casted when the get_gene() or gene() function is called.